siefkenj/IBLODEs/book/typst/modules/module1.typ

 #show_def("diffeq")

 We'd like to figure out what $k$ is.
-One way is to solve the differential equation and find which values of $k$ make our model correctly predict the data.
+One way is to solve the differential equation (that is, find an explicit function which satisfies the differential equation) and find which values of $k$ make our model correctly predict the data.
 This is called _fitting_ the model to data.

 #show_def("model_fit")